Abstracts can be submitted via the online abstract submission services only.

 If your city is not in the list, please enter it, press enter then add your institution.

-All abstracts/clinical cases must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
-If in doubt, please arrange for the review of your abstract/clinical case by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.
+All abstracts must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
+If in doubt, please arrange for the review of your abstract by a native english speaker, by a university scientific publications office (or other similar facility) prior to submission.

-Abstracts/clinical cases must contain original material neither published nor presented elsewhere prior to the EHRA 2019 (in print or electronically).
+Abstracts must contain original material neither published nor presented elsewhere.
+Please refer to embargo policy below.

-Abstracts/clinical cases submitted on animal studies: Study must follow the "Principles of laboratory animal care" (NIH Publication no. 85-23 revised 1985) and according to the national law if applicable.
+Abstract submitted on animal studies must follow the "Principles of laboratory animal care" (NIH Publication no. 85-23 revised 1985) and according to the national law if applicable.